erizov/Professor/semester_4/lecture_17_performance/caching/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this algorithm to tackle real-world problems

 ### Short Description

-A performance optimization technique that stores frequently accessed data in fast storage to reduce access time and system load.
-Solves problems like slow database queries, expensive computations, and API rate limits.
+A capability optimization algorithm that stores frequently accessed data in fast storage to reduce access time and system load.
+Addresses slow database queries, expensive computations, and API rate limits.
 Example: Storing product details in Redis cache to serve 1000x faster than database queries.
-Works by checking cache first, returning cached data if available, otherwise fetching from source and storing in cache.
+Operates by checking cache first, returning cached content if available, otherwise fetching from source and storing in cache.

 **Key Characteristics:**
 - **Time Complexity**: Varies